HewlettPackard/dc-rl/README.md

 `DCRL (dcrl_env.py)`: This default version is implemented in Python and can be used with the prerequisites listed below.

 `DCRLeplus (dcrl_eplus_env.py)`: This uses the [EnergyPlus](https://energyplus.net/) model of a data center from the [Sinergym](https://github.com/ugr-sail/sinergym) repository.
-We also provide a seperate docker that incorporates this environment.
+We provide a docker image for this environment as well as instructions for manual installation.

 ## Documentation and Installation